arm132/McCollum_Schoenecker_ENV872_EDA_FinalProject/README/README.md

 ## Scripts and code

 <list any software scripts/code contained in the repository and a description of their purpose.>

-In the code folder you will find the following
+In the code folder you will find the following files

-Durham Event Count Time Series
+Durham Event Count Time Series:

-Final doc
+Geospatial EDA Code:

+prelim code 3-30:

+Preliminary Data Wrangling:

+Region-Wide Times Series Code:

+SGCN Analysis code:

+Data wrangling_time series_Mann kendall: